-Lux has recently pulled off a major triumph in signing a contract with the fast-growing Radical-Epil franchise to be its sole supplier of Intense Pulsed Light devices, the core of its service concept.
+Lux has recently pulled off a major triumph in signing a contract with a fast-growing permanent hair reduction franchise to be its sole supplier of Intense Pulsed Light devices, the core of its service concept.
 This contract, which is reviewed further in this Memorandum, may potentially double Lux's annual device sales in France from 2012.